-- 3. Proposed strategies to manage, coordinate, develop and deliver projects to letting quickly and efficiently.
-(20 Points) - 4.
+- 1. Project approach and proposed procedures to accomplish the services for the project.
+(25 Points) - 2.
+Proposed strategies to manage assignments and project development activities, coordinate and collaborate with the project team, and submit assignment deliverables quickly and efficiently.
+(20 Points) - 3.
+Relative experience of proposed team on projects of similar type and complexity.
+(15 Points) - 4.
 Relative experience of key project team members.
 (10 Points) - 5.
 Available team workload capacity to comply with project schedule.
 (10 Points) - 6.
-DBE Participation Plan (8 Points) - 7.
+The Consultant demonstrates a comprehensive understanding of safety strategies and the ability to generate meaningful ideas that can measurably enhance the safety of the completed project.
+This includes both the immediate effectiveness and the long-term safety impacts of the finished facility.
+(10 Points) - 7.
+DBE Participation Plan (8 Points) - 8.
 Knowledge of the locality and familiarity of the general geographic area.
 (2 Points)

-XXII.
+XXIII.
 SELECTION COMMITTEE MEMBERS

 - 1. Mike Vaughn, P.E., User Division

-- 2. Rachael Cash, P.E., User Division
+- 2. Matthew Holder, P.E., User Division

-- 3. Casey Smith, P.E., Secretary's Pool
+- 3. Amanda Desmond, P.E., Secretary's Pool

-- 4. Emily Deason, P.E., Secretary's Pool
+- 4. Matthew Sipes, P.E., Secretary's Pool

-- 5. Marcelyn Mathews, P.E., Governor's Pool
+5. Marcelyn Mathews, P.E., Governor's Pool